Routing

 open Falco.Routing

-open Falco.HostBuilder
+open Microsoft.AspNetCore.Builder

-get "/" (Response.ofPlainText "Hello World!")
+[ get "/" (Response.ofPlainText "hello world") ]

-The preceding example includes a single HttpEndpoint
+The preceding example includes a single HttpEndpoint:

 - When an HTTP

-request is sent to the root URL/
+GETrequest is sent to the root URL/:- The

-is written to the HTTP response using the Response module.
+HttpHandlershown executes.
+Hello World!is written to the HTTP response using the Response module.

 - The